tdlib/td/example/README.md

 You can also see [node-tdlib](https://github.com/wfjsw/node-tdlib), [tglib](https://github.com/nodegin/tglib),
 [Paper Plane](https://github.com/BlackSuited/paper-plane) and [example/javascript](https://github.com/tdlib/td/tree/master/example/javascript) for other examples of TDLib JSON interface integration with Node.js.

-TDLib also can be compiled to WebAssembly and used in a browser from JavaScript, but this functionality isn't production-ready yet.
-We will publish building and usage instructions later.

 <a name="go"></a>
 ## Using TDLib in Go projects